garimaverma449/Git-Practice/README.md

 * git branch -d[Branchname] -> We can Delete the branch we want too.
 * git branch -a,--all -> This command help us to see all the branches in the local  repository and in the remote repository.
 * git branch -D ->It is used to Delete the  branches.
-* git branch -r -> It is used to show all the remote branches
+* git branch -r -> It is used to show all the remote branches.

 ## **Git Checkout**